TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

    to the C compiler given in the variable ``CMAKE_C_COMPILER``.
 The first compiler that is found is set to ``CMAKE_CXX_COMPILER``.

-**WARNING:** While this build-in CMake compiler search algorithm may seems reasonable, it fails to find the correct compilers in many cases for a non-MPI serial build.
+**WARNING:** While this built-in CMake compiler search algorithm may seems reasonable, it fails to find the correct compilers in many cases for a non-MPI serial build.
 For example, if a newer version of GCC is installed and is put first in ``PATH``, then CMake will fail to find the updated ``gcc`` compiler